rubocode/frontier.nvim/doc/design/origin.md

 I started with the color palette in _two-firewatch_.
 Then I wanted to abstract out the theming so that it would be easy for me to customize it.
-I called the project _UNIWATCH_ because I wanted the same (universal) color palette in the colorscheme whether on macOS Terminal or any other that supports xterm256 colors including truecolor terminals.
+I called the project _uniwatch_ because I wanted the same (universal) color palette in the colorscheme whether on macOS Terminal or any other that supports xterm256 colors including truecolor terminals.